-The NVIDIA Developer Kits equipped with a ConnectX network adapter can be used along with the NVIDIA Rivermax SDK to provide an extremely efficient network connection that is further optimized for GPU workloads by using GPUDirect for RDMA.
+The Holoscan Developer Kits can be used along with the NVIDIA Rivermax SDK to provide an extremely efficient network connection using the onboard ConnectX network adapter that is further optimized for GPU workloads by using GPUDirect for RDMA.
 This technology avoids unnecessary memory copies and CPU overhead by copying data directly to or from pinned GPU memory, and supports both the integrated GPU or the discrete GPU.